Lane formation in an active particle model with chirality for pedestrian traffic: Model

-with $U_0=10$ and $\Delta L=0.2$, that is, we consider the motion in $x$-direction.
-We analyze the system with the aspect ratio $L_x/L_y=5$ for different $(L_x,L_y)$ and apply the periodic boundary conditions in the direction $x$.
-The system was initialized by randomly inserting active particles into $L_x\times L_y$ box with the alternating sign of the destination velocity, $v_{\rm des,x} =\pm 1.34$.
-The total number of particles was $N= 320$.
-Then the system was evolving, in accordance with the equations of motion \eqref{drdt}-\eqref{eqmotion} until time $t=100$, when a steady-state had been always achieved.
+The system was initialized by randomly inserting active particles into $L_x\times L_y$ box without overlaps with the alternating sign of the destination velocity, $v_{\rm des,\,x}= \pm 1.34\,[m/s]$, $v_{\rm des,\,y}= 0\,[m/s]$.
+The lateral component of the desired velocity is positive for half of the particles and negative for the other half.
+The total number of particles in the simulations (unless mentioned) is $N=11520$.
+We analyzed the system with aspect ratio $L_x/L_y=5$ until specified otherwise and applied periodic boundary conditions in the $x$-direction.
+Then, the system evolved in accordance with the equations of motion \eqref{drdt}-\eqref{eqmotion} until a steady state was established.